Project code: 2016-004

 How was data collected?

 Data was collected during approximately 30 days of field mapping in 2017 using a 4x4 truck and a two-person crew.
 Maps were compiled on 1:20,000 trim sheets, then digitized and presented in GIS and hard-copy format.

 What was found?

-A new 1:50 000 scale geological map of the Greenwood map area was produced.
+A new 1:50 000 scale geological map of the Greenwood map area was produced and a 1:150,000 scale compilation was generated from recent mapping work.
 Further work is required to better understand key geological subdivisions and mineral potential in the Marron Formation.

 Search Other Projects